NBA Rumors: LA Lakers Could Trade Kyle Kuzma, Quinn Cook & Talen Horton-Tucker For Davis Bertans

 With All-Star shooting guard Bradley Beal unlikely to be moved, Davis Bertans suddenly became the hottest commodity on the trade market who’s wearing the Washington Wizards‘ jersey.
 The Wizards may have insisted that they plan to keep Bertans long-term but as of now, most people believe that trading him before the 2020 February NBA trade deadline would be Washington’s best option than risk losing him in the 2020 NBA free agency without getting anything in return.
-According to Zach Buckley of Bleacher Report, one of the NBA teams who’s closely monitoring Bertans’ availability on the trade market is the Los Angeles Lakers.
+According to Zach Buckley of the Bleacher Report, one of the NBA teams who’s closely monitoring Bertans’ availability on the trade market is the Los Angeles Lakers.

 As Buckley noted, the Lakers may own the 10th-best conversion rate in the NBA, but they are just 21st in makes and 23rd in attempts.
 Though they have plenty of snipers on their roster, adding Bertans to LeBron James’ team would tremendously improve the Lakers’ floor-spacing and three-point shooting.